 My second example is drawn from the same period and is again British in origin.
 Instead of spotlighting grieving fathers and dead families, these humanitarian photos emphasized grieving mothers and dying children.
-In December 1900, Quaker reformer and pacifist Emily Hobhouse travelled to South Africa to investigate and protest British treatment of Afrikaner women and children interned in concentration camps during the South African war (1899–1902).
+In December 1900, Quaker reformer and pacifist Emily Hobhouse traveled to South Africa to investigate and protest British treatment of Afrikaner women and children interned in concentration camps during the South African war (1899–1902).
 These were white families of Dutch origin in the Orange Free State and South African Republic whose farmsteads had been razed by British troops due to concerns they were surreptitiously supplying their menfolk-in-arms and, in effect, aiding Afrikaner guerrilla action against the British.
-British officials characterized such scorched-earth tactics and military actions against non-combatants as “necessities of war” and called camp inhabitants “refugees.”
-Hobhouse toured the camps in the first months of 1901, filed an eyewitness un-illustrated report with Parliament, and helped found the South African Women and Children Distress Fund.
+British officials characterized such scorched-earth tactics and military actions against noncombatants as “necessities of war” and called camp inhabitants “refugees.”
+Hobhouse toured the camps in the first months of 1901, filed an eyewitness unillustrated report with Parliament, and helped found the South African Women and Children Distress Fund.
 In 1902, she published a book titled The Brunt of War and Where it Fell, which included nine photographs collected, but not taken, by her.

 Hobhouse pressed British officials to improve camp conditions and provisioning in order to staunch the high mortality rate among inhabitants.
 She took her quest public and was met by hostile criticism: her country, after all, was at war.
 Ultimately her campaign compelled officials to improve camp conditions, but not until tens of thousands of Afrikaner women and children, and their black African workers and servants, segregated into separate camps, had died of malnutrition, dysentery, and disease.
 Her book, released at the end of the war, serves as a detailed eyewitness account of life and death at the British camps, complete with statistics, and a polemic criticizing British conduct of war.
 The photos focus on white camp inhabitants only; no residents of the black camps were portrayed.

-Fig. 7.2 Here

 The most affecting photos and narratives appeared in the chapter titled “Women in 1901.”
 Hobhouse opens it with a large group shot of nearly two dozen women and children lined up against a backdrop of “camp huts”: an image that suggests the gendered and generational composition of the population as well as their rudimentary conditions of daily life.
 The next photo, entitled “The Last of Seven,” is a medium-long shot of two women in long, dark dresses confronting the camera directly, faces shadowed by the brims of their dark bonnets.
-Tents and on-lookers are arrayed in the background.
-In front of the woman on the right stands a young boy; her hands rest of his shoulders and are lit, along with his face, by the bright sun.
+Tents and onlookers are arrayed in the background.
+In front of the woman on the right stands a young boy; her hands rest on his shoulders and are lit, along with his face, by the bright sun.
 He, the reader is told, is her last surviving child; six others died in the camp.
-This bleak fact is underscored by the somber tone of the photo with its dark, indistinct figures set starkly against arid earth in the harsh mid-day sun.
+This bleak fact is underscored by the somber tone of the photo with its dark, indistinct figures set starkly against arid earth in the harsh midday sun.
 Subsequent photos continue the theme of maternal worry and loss, such as the grave-faced women kneeling next to a seated, malnourished child against a backdrop of tents and parched, littered landscape.